 Bangkok, the southern islands and Chiang Mai all provide very different experiences from one another.
 Chiang Mai and the north of Thailand is better suited for tourists who want to escape the hustle and bustle while getting a look into local culture.
 While there’s lots to do in Chiang Mai, you will not find yourself feeling as if you are in a giant tourist trap, which is unfortunately true in Thailand’s popular beach destinations.

-Atop the must-do list for most visitors to Chiang Mai are elephant sanctuaries, temples, hilltribe experiences, eating local foods and massages.
+Atop the must-do list for most visitors to Chiang Mai are elephant sanctuaries, temples, hilltribe experiences, eating local Dishes in Bangkok and massages.

 You have likely seen pictures of tourists riding elephants, but luckily in Chiang Mai this activity is slowly becoming a thing of the past.
 In place of these tours elephant sanctuaries have begun to pop up.
 At an elephant sanctuary you’ll get a chance to feed an elephant, walk around with it and even bathe it.
 What you won’t see is elephant riding, chained up elephants or elephants being abused.